Frequently Asked Questions

 What is VITAL?

 VITAL stands for Veterans Integration to Academic Leadership.
 RMU is one of four schools in Pennsylvania and the only school in Allegheny County that has a VITAL Coordinator on campus.
 VITAL supports Veterans’ successful integration into college and university campus life through on-campus clinical care and coordination, improving understanding of Veterans' unique strengths and challenges through education and training delivered to the campus community and collaborating with the local VA medical center, the Veterans Benefits Administration, campus faculty and staff members, and community resources.
-Please contact Dr. Sabrina Hakim to find out more, email@example.com
+Please contact Cory Zedak to find out more, firstname.lastname@example.org, 412.397.5426.

 How can I get more involved with the CVMF?

-Join the RMU SVA!
+Join the RMU Student Veterans Association!
 The SVA provides veterans and military family members with the chance to stay connected with one another by providing morale boosting events, panel discussions, community event participation, and fundraisers.
-Contact firstname.lastname@example.org if you are interested.
+Contact email@example.com or firstname.lastname@example.org if you are interested, have questions, or want additional information.

 Who can access the CVMF Gym?

-The CVMF Gym is only to be used by the CVMF staff, Bravo Company cadets and cadre of the Three Rivers Battalion ROTC program at Robert Morris University (RMU ROTC), and the cadets and staff of the IUP Police Academy at Robert Morris University (RMU/IUP Police Academy).
-Use of the CVMF Gym by all other parties is forbidden unless prior written consent is received from the Director of the Center for Veterans and Military Families (CVMF Director).
+The CVMF Gym is only to be used by the CVMF Staff, Bravo Company cadets and cadre of the Three Rivers Battalion ROTC program at Robert Morris University (RMU ROTC), the cadets and staff of the IUP Police Academy at Robert Morris University (RMU/IUP Police Academy), and current CVMF students who are either current/retired military members or students using VA Educational Benefits (all of which have turned in the CVMF Gym User Agreement Form).
+Consent to use of the CVMF Gym by all other parties will be given only after the CVMF Gym Usage Agreement Form has been submitted.
+The Director of the Center for Veterans and Military Families (CVMF Director) reserves the right to revoke gym usage of any CVMF student if deemed necessary.
 The CVMF staff and RMU ROTC will be given priority use of the CVMF Gym.
+Any violation of gym rules and/or the signed agreement form will result in gym access being revoked.